 An occurrence was reported where, following N2 vibration and multiple messages, the flight crew performed an engine in-flight shut-down (IFSD) and returned to the departure airport, landing uneventfully.
-The post-flight borescope inspection of the engine revealed an intermediate pressure turbine blade (IPTB) missing at the shank.
+The post-flight borescope inspection of the engine revealed an IPTB missing at the shank.
 Analysis shows that this kind of failure is due to sulphidation corrosion cracking.